 The majority of developed and developing nations around the world now have greatly improved web access compared to what existed previously.
 However, there is still the problem of a "digital divide", with rural areas particularly affected.
 In the UK, for example, while more than half of users now have access to 100 Mbps or faster, around 10% of the population is limited to substantially slower connections.*

 The 5G standard is released

-By 2020, the next major cellular wireless standard has been adopted.* This continues the trend seen since 1981 - in which a new mobile generation has appeared roughly every 10th year.
+By 2020, the next major cellular wireless standard has been adopted.* This continues the trend seen since 1981 in which a new mobile generation has appeared roughly every decade.
 The 5G family of standards is a major leap from previous generations in terms of power and functionality.
 Among its key features are:

 Pervasive networks providing ubiquitous computing.
 The user can simultaneously be connected to several wireless access technologies and seamlessly move between them.
 These can be 2.5G, 3G, 4G or 5G networks, Wi-Fi, WPAN or any other contemporary access technology.
 Multiple, concurrent data transfer paths can be easily handled.